Gaby Chiappe: Career

-In her last commissioned television role, writing for Scottish drama Shetland, Chiappe and script executive Clare Batty wrote a difficult storyline about rape, which was received positively and described as important and powerful, and not gratuitous.
+In her last commissioned television role, writing for the Scottish drama Shetland, Chiappe and script executive Clare Batty wrote a difficult storyline about rape, which was received positively, and described as important and powerful, and not gratuitous.
 Chiappe had worked with the organisation Rape Crisis at their HQ in Leeds to develop the storyline.
-Chiappe and Batty received praise for how they presented the subject.
+Chiappe and Batty were praised for their presented the subject.

-Chiappe had starting working on her first feature film screenplay, Their Finest, an adaptation from the novel Their Finest Hour and a Half, in 2008 or 2009; it was filmed five or six years later.
+Chiappe had starting working on her first feature film screenplay, Their Finest, an adaptation from the novel Their Finest Hour and a Half, in 2008 or 2009, and it was filmed five or six years later.
 She also appears in a cameo in one of the World War II propaganda films shown in the film.
 In this process, Chiappe is said in Gibraltar Magazine to have "found there wasn't too big a difference between writing scripts for television and film".
 In 2017, Chiappe was adapting another novel, Dark Matter, for screenplay.
 She noted that she had more freedom to write a feature film and develop a television series as her children got older.

-In 2018, the Writers' Guild of Great Britain released a report they had commissioned about gender inequality in screenwriting, simultaneously launching a campaign called Equality Writes, backed by various female writers, including Chiappe, and asking for an equal split of writers by 2020.
+In 2018, the Writers' Guild of Great Britain released a report it had commissioned about gender inequality in screenwriting, simultaneously launching a campaign called Equality Writes, backed by various female writers, including Chiappe, and asking for an equal split of writers by 2020.

-Expanding into more films, Chiappe co-wrote the 2020 film Misbehaviour with Rebecca Frayn, about the 1970 Miss World pageant and Women's liberation movement.
+Expanding into more films, Chiappe co-wrote the 2020 film, Misbehaviour, with Rebecca Frayn, about the 1970 Miss World pageant and Women's liberation movement.
 In 2019, she was set to write for the Ed Rubin television development The Beast Must Die.
 During the COVID-19 pandemic, Chiappe was one of the writers who contributed to ITV's Isolation Stories.